 - Then help your loved one put a financial plan in place.
 Talk with them about their wishes, needs and goals as well as how to handle ongoing financial duties such as bills, benefit claims, investment decisions and tax returns.

-- Consider consulting a financial advisor and/or estate planning attorney who specializes in elder care and/or long-term care planning.
+- Consider consulting a financial adviser and/or estate planning attorney who specializes in elder care and/or long-term care planning.
 Discuss insurance options, pension, retirement benefits and personal property that could be potential income.
 Pinpoint programs in which they may be eligible to offset long-term care costs and potential tax deductions, as well as conducting an investment portfolio analysis with their future needs in mind.

 When They Need More Support Than You Can Provide